-The Aircraft design study branch focuses on the training of new designers, research and development workers in the field of construction and aircraft production technology, airplane units and different equipment and aviation systems.
+The Aircraft design study specialization focuses on the training of new designers, research and development workers in the field of construction and aircraft production technology (including spacecraft, because aircraft are also terminologically meaning spacecraft), airplane units and different equipment and aviation systems.

 Acquired knowledge and skills

 A graduate in the Aircraft design specialization acquires knowledge of aerodynamics and flight mechanics, aircraft structure strength theory, construction and aircraft design.
 They get acquainted with the construction materials, their processing and effective use of weight when designing aircraft structure load-bearing parts.
 The students will also learn the principles of designing aircraft with respect to production and operation technologies.
 They will get acquainted with the basics of reliability and expected life of the aircraft structures.

 The admission requirement is: – a student must complete Bachelor’s degree study programme of Mechanical Engineering at FME or a branch at a different faculty with a similar subjects – pass an entrance examination, unless waived by the dean – good results in the Bachelor’s degree study programme, especially in Mathematics and Physics – good knowledge of fluid mechanics, elasticity and strength, and dynamics – strong motivation to study.